The Dr. Thomas Q. Morris Symposia on Medical Education

 An endowment was established to support an annual symposium in Dr. Morris's name to explore the future of medical education.
 The symposium features participants who have promoted quality medical education in significant ways.

-The Upcoming Thomas Q. Morris Symposium on Medical Education
+Upcoming Dr. Thomas Q. Morris Symposium on Medical Education

-"How did we get here?
-The past—and future—of COVID and Black Lives Matter,” presented by Eddie Glaude, Jr., PhD, on 5/11
+2021: "How did we get here?
+The past—and future—of COVID and Black Lives Matter”

 2020: “Health Care in 2021: ingredients for change” - indefinitely postponed